awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectLabels.md

 # DetectLabels<a name="API_DetectLabels"></a>

 Detects instances of real\-world entities within an image \(JPEG or PNG\) provided as input\.
 This includes objects like flower, tree, and table; events like wedding, graduation, and birthday party; and concepts like landscape, evening, and nature\.

-For an example, see [Analysing Images Stored in an Amazon S3 Bucket](images-s3.md)\.
+For an example, see [Analyzing Images Stored in an Amazon S3 Bucket](images-s3.md)\.

 **Note**
  `DetectLabels` does not support the detection of activities\.
 However, activity detection is supported for label detection in videos\.
 For more information, see [StartLabelDetection](API_StartLabelDetection.md)\.